Adlai Stevenson II: 1960 presidential campaign and appointment as UN ambassador

 The night before the balloting, Stevenson began working actively for the nomination, calling the leaders of several state delegations to ask for their support.
 The key call went to Chicago Mayor Richard J. Daley, the leader of the Illinois delegation.
 The delegation had already voted to give Kennedy 59.5 votes to Stevenson's 2, but Stevenson told Daley that he now wanted the Democratic nomination, and asked him if the "delegates' vote might merely indicate they thought he was not a candidate".
 Daley told Stevenson that he had no support in the delegation.
 Stevenson then "asked if this meant no support in fact or no support because the delegates thought he was not a candidate.
 Daley replied that Stevenson had no support."
-According to Stevenson biographer John Bartlow Martin, the phone conversation with Daley "was the real end of the [1960] Stevenson candidacy...if he could not get the support of his home state his candidacy was doomed".
+According to Stevenson's biographer John Bartlow Martin, the phone conversation with Daley "was the real end of the [1960] Stevenson candidacy...if he could not get the support of his home state his candidacy was doomed".
 However, Stevenson continued to work for the nomination the next day, fulfilling what he felt were obligations to old friends and supporters such as Eleanor Roosevelt and Agnes Meyer.
 Senator Eugene McCarthy of Minnesota delivered an impassioned nominating speech for Stevenson, urging the convention to not "reject the man who has made us proud to be Democrats.
 Do not leave this prophet without honor in his own party."
 However, Kennedy won the nomination on the first ballot with 806 delegate votes; Stevenson finished in fourth place with 79.5 votes.

 Once Kennedy won the nomination, Stevenson, always an enormously popular public speaker, campaigned actively for him.
 Due to his two presidential nominations and previous United Nations experience, Stevenson perceived himself an elder statesman and the natural choice for Secretary of State.
 However, according to historian Robert Dallek, "neither Jack nor Bobby [Kennedy] thought all that well of Stevenson...they saw him as rather prissy and ineffective.
 [Stevenson] never met their standard of tough-mindedness."
 Stevenson's refusal to publicly endorse Kennedy before the Democratic Convention was something that Kennedy "couldn't forgive", with JFK telling a Stevenson supporter after the election, "I'm not going to give him anything."
 The prestigious post of Secretary of State went instead to the (then) little-known Dean Rusk.
 However, "although Jack and Bobby would have been just as happy to freeze Stevenson out of the administration, they felt compelled to offer him something" due to his continued support from progressive Democrats.
 President Kennedy offered Stevenson the choice of becoming ambassador to Britain, attorney general (a post that eventually went to Robert Kennedy), or United States Ambassador to the United Nations.
-Stevenson accepted the latter position.
+Stevenson accepted the UN position.